-Assessment Issue and risk Recommendations 5 Amber Under-accrual of waste invoices Management made us aware of a number of waste invoices relating to services provided 2017 which had not been correctly recorded in the financial statement.
-Whilst the values involved are immaterial to our audit we have identified two weaknesses in the control environment.
-Firstly, one purchase order (PO) created in the system became 'stuck' and could not be authorised.
+Assessment Issue and risk Recommendations 5 Under-accrual of waste invoices We recommend that the Council considers its controls in place to Amban 2017 which had not been correctly recorded in the financial statement.
+Whilst the values ensure other invoices are not paid before they are recognised within the ledger system.
+Amber Management response • [] Firstly, one purchase order (PO) created in the system became 'stuck' and could not be authorised.
 This meant that invoices received could not be matched to the PO.
 Secondly, a number of payments were processed in relation to invoices which had not yet been recorded in the system.
-We recommend that the Council considers its controls in place to ensure other invoices are not paid before they are recognised within the ledger system.
-Management response • [] 6 Amber Control weakness - HRA revaluation From completing our testing on HRA revaluation, we noted a £97.1m error within council dwellings which resulted an understatement of net book value.
-This occurred due to a formula error and has now been corrected.
-We recommend that a reconciliation control is put in place to ensure the prevention of similar errors in the future.
-Management response • [] 7 Amber Control weakness - Business Rates Appeals Classification of additional provisions made in year and amounts used in year are incorrect.
-However, we are satisfied that the year end provision value is correct.
-We recommended that the Council accurately calculates the amount of 'business rates appeals used in year' which will result in an accurate figure for 'additional provisions to be made in year'.
-Management response • []
+6 Control weakness - HRA revaluation We recommend that a reconciliation control is put in place to - From completing our testing on HRA revaluation, we noted a £97.1m error within ensure the prevention of similar errors in the future.
+Amber council dwellings which resulted an understatement of net book value.
+This occurred Management response due to a formula error and has now been corrected. • []